Guide to Norfolk Island

-Norfolk Islanders are immensely proud of their history and it's one of the major attractions of the island.
-"Discovered" by James Cook in 1774, the island was first settled as a convict colony.
-In 1855, Queen Victoria gave the island to the descendents of one of the most famous naval mutinies in modern history: the mutiny on the Bounty, led by Fletcher Christian.
-Wander around the beautiful stone buildings of Kingston, built during the convict settlement, visit the convict cemetery, or explore the four incredible museums.
-Fascinating by day, it really shines at night, with ghost tours and live performances.
-These include a one-hour Sound and Light Show, which takes you on a bus trip through time, back to the days of the convict settlement, with clever light and sound effects and actors bringing the fascinating past alive.
+When James Cook arrived in 1774, Norfolk Island was first settled as a convict colony.
+In 1855, Queen Victoria gave the island to the descendants of one of the most famous naval mutinies in modern history: the mutiny on the Bounty, led by Fletcher Christian.
+Wander around the beautiful stone buildings of Kingston built during the convict settlement, visit the convict cemetery, or explore the four incredible museums.
+Fascinating by day, Kingston really shines at night with ghost tours and live shows.
+The historical site is also a perfect platform for star gazing.
+With little light pollution and one of the darkest skies on Earth, the island is even recognised as an Australian Gold Level Dark Sky Town.

 Play World Heritage golf

 Play a round of seriously scenic golf on the world’s only golf course in a World Heritage site.
-Set within the Kingston and Arthurs Vale Historic Area – the oldest of the 11 convict sites across Australia given World Heritage Status by UNESCO in 2010 – the nine-hole links course offers stunning views from every hole, including the notorious fourth, where the green is tucked into a rock face.
+Set within the Kingston and Arthurs Vale Historic Area, the nine-hole, 18-tee course offers stunning views from every hole, including the notorious fourth and thirteenth, where the green is tucked into a rock face.
 Even the clubhouse is historic: built in 1843, in convict times it was the home of the stipendiary magistrate.
 Bookings are essential.